Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles: Production

 Shooting Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles took five weeks and Akerman called it "a love film for my mother.
-It gives recognition to that kind of woman".
-Akerman used an all female crew for the film, which she later said "didn't work that well - not because they were women but because I didn't choose them.
-It was enough just to be a woman to work on my film ... so the shooting was awful".
+It gives recognition to that kind of woman."
+Akerman used an all-female crew for the film, which she later said "didn't work that well – not because they were women but because I didn't choose them.
+It was enough just to be a woman to work on my film ... so the shooting was awful."
 Akerman further stated that the film is a reaction to "a hierarchy of images" in cinema that places a car accident or a kiss "higher in the hierarchy than washing up ...
 And it's not by accident, but relates to the place of woman in the social hierarchy ...
 Woman's work comes out of oppression and whatever comes out of oppression is more interesting.
 You have to be definite.
-You have to be".
+You have to be."

-The film depicts long moments of the life of Jeanne Dielman in real time, which Akerman said "was the only way to shoot the film - to avoid cutting the action in a hundred places, to look carefully and to be respectful.
-The framing was meant to respect her space, her, and her gestures within it".
-The long static shots ensure that the viewer "always knows where I am."
+The film depicts long moments of the life of Jeanne Dielman in real time, which Akerman said "was the only way to shoot the film – to avoid cutting the action in a hundred places, to look carefully and to be respectful.
+The framing was meant to respect her space, her, and her gestures within it."
+The long static shots ensure that the viewer "always knows where I am".

 Reception

 Initial release

 Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles premiered in the Directors' Fortnight of the 1975 Cannes Film Festival.
-It initially met with mixed critical reception; many criticized it as a boring or meaningless exercise in minimalism, while others praised its visuals and use of time.
+It was initially met with mixed critical reception; many criticized it as a boring or meaningless exercise in minimalism, while others praised its visuals and use of time.
 The film's exposure and financial success in Europe helped Akerman to obtain funding for her 1978 film Les Rendez-vous d'Anna.
 Jeanne Dielman was not released in the United States until 1983.

 Upon its release, critic Louis Marcorelles called it the "first masterpiece of the feminine in the history of the cinema".
 Jonathan Rosenbaum defended the film's length and pace, saying that it "needs its running time, for its subject is an epic one, and the overall sweep ... trains one to recognize and respond to fluctuations and nuances.
 If a radical cinema is something that goes to the roots of experience, this is at the very least a film that shows where and how some of these roots are buried".
 Critic Gary Indiana said that "Akerman's brilliance is her ability to keep the viewer fascinated by everything normally left out of movies".
 B. Ruby Rich said that "never before was the materiality of woman's time in the home rendered so viscerally ...
 She invents a new language capable of transmitting truths previously unspoken".
 Marsha Kinder called it "the best feature that I have ever seen made by a woman".
 Akerman was reluctant to be seen as a feminist filmmaker, stating that "I don't think woman's cinema exists".